How to Spend 24 Hours in Venice, Italy: The Perfect One Day Itinerary

 One Day in Venice Itinerary

-Here's my recommended itinerary for how to spend 24 hours in Venice:
+Here's my recommended itinerary for how to spend 24 hours in Venice, with a map of all the sights and attractions.

 The Grand Canal as seen from the top of the Rialto Bridge